moeen-mahmud/100-days-of-code/log.md

 _screenshot generated from [Code Time](https://www.software.com/)._

 **Thoughts:**
 Today, I unlocked a new achievement.
 I write my first article and published it on Hashnode.
-Overall the day was great and I'm thrilled.
+Overall the day was great.